sous-chefs/varnish/README.md

 -----
 On systems that need a high performance caching server, use `recipe[varnish]`.
 Additional configuration can be done by modifying the `default.vcl.erb` and `default.erb` templates.

+If running on a Redhat derivative then you may need to include yum-epel as it provides the jemalloc dependency that varnish needs

 License & Authors
 -----------------